cirosantilli/latex-submodule/README.md

 Show summary of make targets.

-##install-deps-ubuntu
+##install targets

-Installs all the required dependencies supposing user is on a clean Ubuntu 12.04.
+Installs all the required dependencies on a given system.
+Existing targets are:

+- `make install-ubuntu` Ubuntu 12.04.

 ##view